 On a recent trip to Denmark we spent a couple of nights with our dear friend Remar Sutton.
-During the European summer Remar lives in a delightful thatched cottage near Ledreborg castle.
+During the European summer Remar lives in a delightful thatched cottage in the grounds of Ledreborg castle.
 When the weather in Denmark starts to get nippy he moves to his other abode in the British Virgin islands, for the winter months.

 Born in south Georgia USA, Remar is softly-spoken with a charming Southern lilt.
 So far he has led a full and very interesting life and I can’t see him slowing down any time soon.
 Washington post columnist, author, consumer and privacy rights advocate, he’s currently, amongst other things, Pro Bono Chairman of the Foolproof Financial Literacy Initiative.
 This scheme provides free and independent consumer and financial advice to young people and adults, to help them make sound financial decisions and avoid scams and fraud.